epomatti/azure-customvision-classification/README.md

 This app is under development.

-## Getting Started
+## Setup

-### 1 - Prepare the image sets

-Create a directory named `images` in the project root.

-Each directory under `images` will be converted to a tag, and each image will be uploaded to Custom Vision.
+Custom Vision recommends at least 50 images per set to ensure model performance.

+Following the rule of thumb 70/30 you should have at least 15 additional images for the prediction tests.

-In the `.env` file create the tags separated by `,` like this:
+Add the tags to the `.env` file separeted by commas (`,`):

 ```
 tags=tag1,tag2,tag3
 ```

-The algorithm is currently limited to **64 images** for convenience.

-### 2 - Run the code
+My algorithm is limited to send a single batch of 64 images.
+Help me with a pull request :grin:

+## Training

 Create the Cognitive Service resource in Azure: